 The Senate may not recommend a student, who is found guilty of some major offence, to the Board of Management for the award of a degree even if he/she has satisfactorily completed all the academic requirements.

 13. AMENDMENTS

-Notwithstanding anything contained in this manual, the Senate of the PEC University of Technology, Chandigarh reserves the right to modify/amend without notice, the curricula, procedures, requirements, and rules pertaining to its undergraduate programmes.
+Notwithstanding anything contained in this manual, the Senate of the Punjab Engineering College (Deemed to be University), Chandigarh reserves the right to modify/amend without notice, the curricula, procedures, requirements, and rules pertaining to its undergraduate programmes.